dmprofe/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 That's a special feature of arrow functions, it's useful when we actually do not want to have a separate `this`, but rather to take it from the outer context.
 Later in the chapter <info:arrow-functions> we'll go more deeply into arrow functions.

-> ![t]- t: Arrow functions equal normal anonymous function expressions...
+> ![t] t: Arrow functions equal normal anonymous function expressions...
 >
 > ... except when there is a `this` inside their code.
 Remember that.